 Once all requirements for the degree has been met, and all grades have been verified at the end of term.
 Allow approximately 4 weeks for degree to post after end of semester.

 If you paid the $20 fee for the diploma it will be mailed to your home address approximately 4-6 weeks after the end of term.

 When is the graduation ceremony?

 The graduation ceremony is held once a year in May.
+The upcoming ceremony will be held Friday, May 15, 2015.
 All eligible candidates will be notified during the spring term prior the ceremony.

 Is there a cost to participate in the ceremony?